nielskee/draft-articles/tech-hiring-pt1.md

 Some interview styles favour male candidates, in particular those candidates who are confident, assertive and sell themselves effectively.
-Bragging isn't a uniquely male trait, but it's certainly more prevalent.
-If you structure your technical hiring around these formats, and factor in the unconscious bias that favours "ambitious" candidates, you've got a toxic combination on your hands.
+Bragging isn't a _uniquely_ male trait, but it's certainly more prevalent.
+If you structure your technical hiring around these formats, and factor in the unconscious bias that hiring managers have favouring candidates seen as "ambitious", you've got a toxic combination on your hands.

 In some of the interview styles we're going to look at, there are positive benefits for diverse hiring.
 We'll favour approaches that